XIMDEX/drupal7-xowl-client/README.md

 Select the *Expand css* option and set the input *file path* with the following value:

 %hsites/all/modules/drupal7-xowl-client/resources/css/xowl.css.

 Next to css: **Editor Appearance**, add under "Maximize" a new item to the list: **['xowl_enhance_plugin_button']**

+Check the plugins list below and activate *Xowl plugin to allow enhancing content in CKEditor*

 Save all the changes made.

 ## Usage

 To use this enrichment service, log in into your Drupal CMS and click on "Add new content" link and create, for example, a new article.

 On the edition page, select *Full Html* text format on CKeditor options.
 Its toolbar will change and you'll see a new button at the end of the third row.
 Write something that make sense, like: "This is a free text about Albert Einstein and Karl Marx" and then click on the Xowl button.